COMP2160-Game-Development/Prac-03/README.md

 Using your sketch and notes as a guide, implement these three states.
 Do so one at a time, and remember to test as you go.

-### Game Feel
-You now have a number of different variables and states that control your player’s jump.
-As any platformer player knows, each game’s jump tends to feel different.
-Take some time to tune the parameters of your jump to get something you like.
-Do you want a floaty jump (slow rise and fall), or something more heavy (slow rise, fast fall)?
-Maybe a “jetback” like feeling (fast rise, slow fall)?
-See what you can come up with, and whether you need to introduce new paramters to achieve this.

 ### Vary triangle size
 Let's vary the size of the obstacles to challenge the player.
 When a new obstacle is spawned, scale it to a random range.
 Check the [Transform documentation](https://docs.unity3d.com/ScriptReference/Transform.html) for some clues.